Ricky Nolasco: Chicago Cubs

 Nolasco began his professional career in the Rookie-level Arizona League with the Arizona League Cubs.
 In five games with the team, including four starts, he recorded a 1–0 win–loss record with an earned-run average (ERA) of 1.50.
-He spent the 2002 season with the Boise Hawks of the Class A-Short Season Northwest League, earning a record of 7–2 with an ERA of 2.48 in 15 starts.
-The next season, Nolasco was assigned to the Daytona Cubs of the Class A-Advanced Florida State League, where he went 11–5 with a 2.96 ERA in 26 starts.
+He spent the 2002 season with the Boise Hawks of the Low–A Northwest League, earning a record of 7–2 with an ERA of 2.48 in 15 starts.
+The next season, Nolasco was assigned to the Daytona Cubs of the High–A Florida State League, where he went 11–5 with a 2.96 ERA in 26 starts.

-Nolasco started the 2004 season in the Double-A (AA) Southern League with the West Tenn Diamond Jaxx.
+Nolasco started the 2004 season in the Double-A Southern League with the West Tenn Diamond Jaxx.
 A month into the season, on May 16, he was called up to the Triple-A Iowa Cubs of the Pacific Coast League.
-He made nine starts for Iowa, accumulating a record of 2–3 with an ERA of 9.30 before being sent back down to AA on June 28.
+He made nine starts for Iowa, accumulating a record of 2–3 with an ERA of 9.30 before being sent back down to Double–A on June 28.
 Nolasco spent the rest of the season there; he finished the season with a record of 6-4 and an ERA of 3.70 in 19 starts throughout both stints with the Diamond Jaxx during the 2004 season.
-Nolasco then spent the entire 2005 season in AA as he achieved an impressive 14–3 record with an ERA of 2.89 in 27 starts.
+Nolasco then spent the entire 2005 season in Double–A, as he achieved an impressive 14–3 record with an ERA of 2.89 in 27 starts.
 Nolasco received the Southern League’s Most Outstanding Pitcher Award for the 2005 season.